Incredible change happens in your life when you decide to take control of what you do have power over, instead of craving control over what you don’t.

 How often do I attend therapy?

-Once we begin, the first session is when we can decide what frequency works best for your needs.
-When first starting therapy, it’s helpful to schedule weekly sessions (for the first four to six weeks) in order for us to really begin exercising those emotional muscles while building rapport and trust.
+When first starting therapy, it’s helpful to schedule weekly sessions for the first four to six weeks in order for us to really begin exercising those emotional muscles while building rapport and trust.
 This helps your body get used to the aspects of emotional processing and allowing yourself to begin to sit with vulnerability in a more comfortable manner.
 Or maybe you have so much to discuss, you might want to have a few weekly sessions to really dive into everything you’ve been going through.
-I do have clients who prefer biweekly appointments due to financial needs, which is also completely valid.
+Some clients will continue weekly therapy, and some will then switch to biweekly sessions.
+If you are looking to start therapy with a frequency of one session per month, I can provide you referrals to other therapists in your area as this does not fit best with my ethical treatment model.
+I see clients once a month who are in maintenance status and need only general support or follow up.

 Good Faith Estimate